learn-co-curriculum/clustering-crash-course-external/README.md

 * [ ] Identify the two most common types of clustering algorithms used in data science
 * [ ] Explain how the idea of similarity is at the core of all clustering algorithms
-* [ ] Summerise what the goals of running a k-means clustering analysis are
+* [ ] Summarize what the goals of running a k-means clustering analysis are
-* [ ] Summerise what the goals of running a hierarchical agglomorative clustering analysis are
+* [ ] Summarize what the goals of running a hierarchical agglomorative clustering analysis are
 * [ ] Interpret the output of denrogram

 * [ ] Identify what data is required to run a clustering analysis